QubitPi/hashistack/docs/docs/react/screwdriver-cd-deployment.md

   all user-facing resources behind HTTPS/SSL
 - All `dist` executables are assumed to be generated in Screwdriver executor runtime (not in Packer or Terraform environment)
+- The template assumes [Yarn 2](https://yarnpkg.com/migration/guide) is used as package manager

 :::